LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 #.
 There will be a secondary file for each student,
    named after the student id and the course abbreviation and ".data".
    For example,
-   George's scores will be kept in a file named ``P34323243comp170.data``.
-Andy's scores are in ``P87483743comp170.data``.
+   George's scores would be kept in a file named ``P34323243comp170.data``.
+Andy's scores would be in ``P87483743comp170.data``.
 Each record (one per file line will have the following structure: